Frequently Asked Questions

 What does a typical group look like?

 For group therapy, we'll meet for 90 minutes each week.
-Groups consist of no more than 6 members, and are considered "closed" groups, meaning no new members will join over the course of an 8-week group series.
+Groups consist of no more than 6 members, and are considered "closed" groups, meaning no new members will join over the course of a 10-week group series.
 This helps to create more meaningful relationships with those in your group cohort.
 Sessions will include trauma-informed grounding/self-compassion-related exercise, and a general check-in so you and all other group members get a chance to share what stood out from your week.
 You'll all get the opportunity to identify any specific concerns/questions/topics that you'd like to discuss with the group.
 I'll often include a specific self-reflective question to help jumpstart and guide meaningful discussions.
 I lead sessions in a way that avoids simple advice-giving, and instead helps members support and interact with each other in deeper ways.
 Creating a sense of safety is a top priority in how I lead your group, and I take steps to ensure that all members respect their own, and each other's, own pace.
 I use a strengths-based approach, so we spend more time identifying and boosting your personal strengths and resources that will help you overcome problems, rather than spending every session/all sessions on talking in depth about the trauma and resulting problems themselves.

 How do I get started?